foxminchan/SaoVietPortal/README.md

 - [HCL](https://www.terraform.io/docs/language/index.html) - A declarative language that is designed to describe infrastructure in a concise way.
 - [FastAPI](https://fastapi.tiangolo.com/) - A modern, fast, web framework for building APIs with Python 3.6+ based on standard Python type hints.
 - [Apache Lucene](https://lucene.apache.org/) - A high-performance, full-featured text search engine library written entirely in Java.
+- [Pytorch](https://pytorch.org/) - An open source machine learning framework that accelerates the path from research prototyping to production deployment.

 And many more...